pluginever/wc-min-max-quantities/readme.txt

 ⏫ Global

 = How can I suggest a new feature? =
-We would love to hear your suggestions!
-Feel free to open a new issue [here](https://github.com/pluginever/wc-minmax-quantities/issues) as the feature request.
+We would love to hear your ideas!
+Feel free to open a new issue [here](https://github.com/pluginever/wc-minmax-quantities/issues) to request your feature.

-= What if I set the min-max product quantity or price value to zero? = Setting Min-Max product quantity or price to zero will not function as rules.
+= What if I set the min-max product quantity or price value to zero? = Setting Min-Max product quantity or price to zero will not function as a rule.

 = What is quantity step or step count? =
 If your customers want to purchase a product, the minimum quantity of the product will be shown on the single product page and the cart page by default.
-If the customer intends to increase the product quantity from the product page or in the cart, it will increase collectively.
+If the customer intends to increase the product quantity from the product page or in the cart, it will increase collectively accordling to the step count rule.

 = How can I override global settings with a single product min-max condition? = From the product page, go to general settings and select override global settings, and put values where necessary.